Making Personalization the Center of Your Customer Retention Strategy like Spotify

 Long-term customers are more valuable to your company’s growth than you may think.
 A study from Harvard Business School found that increasing customer retention rates by even 5% can boost your company’s profits by 25-95%.
 And, when compared to the cost of customer acquisition, customer retention costs almost 5x less than bringing new customers under your umbrella.

 But, how do you connect with your customers to make sure they keep coming back?
+The key lies in crafting an exceptional customer experience (CX).
+A personalized, seamless, and consistent CX strategy ensures that customers feel valued and understood.
 The music streaming platform Spotify masterfully retains customers.
 And, we’ve done a deep dive to see just how they do it.

 Spotify Finds Success

 Spotify, originally founded in 2006 in Sweden, continues to see success.
 They have growing customer retention despite more and more competitors on the playing field.
-In Q4 of 2022, Spotify had 489 million active users and 205 million are premium subscribers, up from 180 million in Q4 of 2021.
+Today, Spotify has amassed over 252 million premium subscribers.

 1. Spotify emphasizes customer onboarding